Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 It can be adjusted to fit the user’s needs or be used for users with different needs.
 It uses a simple locking mechanism, which makes it easier to install.

-How To Choose an Elevated Toilet Seat
+How to Choose an Elevated Toilet Seat

 1. Right Height.
 Choose the height of the seat according to the size of the user.
 Get as high of a raised seat as you can while also making sure their feet remain on the ground.

 2. Right Shape.
-Make sure the shape and dimension of the toilet seat fits the length of the toilet bowl that you want to raise.
+Make sure the shape and dimension of the toilet seat fit the length of the toilet bowl that you want to raise.
 Is your toilet bowl round (16-1/2 inches deep) or elongated (18-1/2 inches deep)?

 3. Right Weight.
 Always check the weight-bearing capacity before purchase to ensure that the toilet bowl can safely support the weight of the user.